ziemenz/django-backup/README.rst

 * and also snippets from http://www.yashh.com/blog/2008/sep/05/django-database-backup-view/
 * with minor modifications by Michael Huynh (mike@mikexstudios.com) http://github.com/mikexstudios/django-backup
 * Major modifications in this fork by Andy Baker (andy@andybak.net and Chen Zhe (fruitschen@gmail.com)
+* Lots more improvements including tests and packaging by Horst Gutmann (https://zerokspot.com/weblog/)

 New Features in this fork